NVIDIA/NeMo/docs/sources/source/nlp/ner.rst

 .. code-block::

-    Jennifer is from New York City.
+    Jennifer is from New York City .
     She likes ...
     ...